cure53/DOMPurify/README.md

 // glue elements like style, script or others to document.body and prevent unintuitive browser behavior in several edge-cases (default is false) var clean = DOMPurify.sanitize(dirty, {FORCE_BODY: true});

+// change the parser type so sanitized data is treated as XML and not as HTML, which is the default var clean = DOMPurify.sanitize(dirty, {PARSER_MEDIA_TYPE: 'application/xml'});

 /**
  * Influence where we sanitize
  */